Shravankp/kaggle_GA_customer_revenue/README.md

 As we have large dataset (with more columns >30 and rows > 10000)its better to use ensemble learning (gradient boosting models).

-Ensemble is a collection of predictors which come together (e.g. mean of all predictions) to give a final prediction.Boosting is an ensemble technique in which the predictors are not made independently, but sequentially (can overfit if stopping criteria isnt chosen well).

 The gist on how Gradient Boosting Models work is,

-A base model is created and is used to make predictions on the whole dataset.
+A base model is created and is used to make predictions on the whole dataset.<br>
-Then residual is calculated and observations which are incorrectly predicted are given higher weights.
+Then residual is calculated and observations which are incorrectly predicted are given higher weights.<br>
-The next sequential model tries to correct the errors from the previous model.
+The next sequential model tries to correct the errors from the previous model.<br>
-Similarly, multiple models are created, correcting the errors of the previous model.
+Similarly, multiple models are created, correcting the errors of the previous model.<br>
 The final model (strong learner) is the weighted mean of all the models (weak learners).

 e1= y - y_pred1<br>